What to do when your Gas Furnace or Boiler Doesn’t Start?

 Did you lose electricity?
 Did a breaker trip?

 If you lost electricity recently, check to see if a breaker tripped.
-Flip the switch the breaker back on and see if your furnace or boiler starts.
+Flip the switch on the breaker back on and see if your furnace or boiler starts.
 If your breaker continues to trip, please call us to schedule an appointment.

 Also check that the electrical switch on the furnace is in the ON position.
 If your system has recently been serviced, this switch may have been accidently left in the OFF position.

 When was the last time you changed the filter on your system?

 A dirty filter makes your system work harder to move warm air efficiently throughout your home.
 Dirt can also accumulate on coils resulting in further restricting airflow.
 When your system must work harder, parts may wear out quicker and need to be replaced sooner.
 A clogged filter can cause a furnace to shut down.
 Replacing a dirty filter can lower your furnace’s energy consumption by as much as 15 percent.

 Older gas furnaces use a standing pilot light that may have been extinguished.
 It could be a combination of things that caused this issue.
 If your furnace clicks on, but doesn’t fire up, there most likely is a pilot light or ignition sensor issue.
 We recommend calling for a service appointment and not cleaning the sensor yourself.
 Newer systems use an electric intermittent pilot ignition that receives a signal from the thermostat and should be inspected by a professional.

 Is the service door on your furnace or boiler closed?

 Check to see if the service door on your furnace is properly shut.
 If you recently changed your filter or had service, the door may have been left open or closed incorrectly.
 Most furnaces have a safety sensor that prevents the furnace from running if there is an issue with a door.

 When was your heating system last serviced?